DidrikF/watchlist/readme.md

 Working as a LAN technician I got heavily exposed to Cisco and networking technologies.
 I felt that in order to be a valuable employee, I should go through some of the Cisco certification tracks.
 Fresh out of school I hungered to learn some real job relevant skills to kick off my career.
 So I completed the CCNA and CCNP Routing and Switching certification tracks.
 Through work I also got exposed to the compute, storage and virtualization domains as well as Microsoft enterprise technologies.
 I grew more confident each day in my ability to understand information technology.
 It really was this confidence that enabled me to make the decision and commit to learning more about programming.
 </p>
 <p>
-Another major force pushing me into programming was also the feeling that without programming knowledge I would forever be doomed to subpar and unfulfilling understanding of the very field I am building my career around (IT).
+Another force pushing me towards programming was the feeling that without programming knowledge I would forever be doomed to subpar and unfulfilling understanding of the very field I am building my career around (IT).
 This was simply not an option for me.
 </p>

 <h3>Why web development?</h3>